DarkMachines/high-dimensional-sampling/manual/01_creating_a_procedure.md

 `finish_line` condition set in [the Experiment](04_running_an_experiment.md).

 ### `reset(self)`
-This method should reset all internal variables conserning previous runs.
+This method should reset all internal variables concerning previous runs.
 For
 instance: if your implementation keeps track of the number of points sampled in a property called `n_sampled`, the `reset()` method should set `n_sampled` to 0.
 It is called every time a new testfunction is provided to the Procedure.